Andrew-S-Rosen/mof-adsorbate-initializer/docs/triatomics.rst

 |Ni2Cl2-BTDD|

 The metal (Ni) sites here are shown in silver.
 This MOF has a honeycomb-like structure with square pyramidal Ni cations that run down the crystallographic c-axis.
-Isn't it beautiful?

-.. |Ni2Cl2-BTDD| image:: _static/Ni2Cl2-BTDD.png
-   :align: middle

 --------------------
 Contiguous Adsorbate